 While a tall (2-1/2- to 3-inch), thick turf is the best defense against weeds, weeds are still likely to appear here and there.
 Pull them by hand as they appear and before they go to seed to keep them from spreading.
-If weeds are extensive or a large area needs to be weeded, consider using a tool such as a Punto Eco-weeder (http://www.chemfree-weedcontrol.com/chemical-free-weedcontrol/), which burns weeds (roots and all), or a long-handled Weed Hound (http://www.hound-dog.com/products/ detail.aspx?ProductId=1392&LineId=171), which pulls weeds.
+If weeds are extensive or a large area needs to be weeded, consider using a tool such as a small eco-weeder, which burns weeds (roots and all.)
+Or consider a long-handled Weed Hound, which pulls weeds.

 Understanding the life cycle of a weed will help with its control.

 - Crabgrass is an annual that develops from seeds each year.
 Some of the seeds may stay in the soil for many years, waiting for an opening or thinning in the stand.
 Crabgrass will not tolerate shade.
-A sufficiently dense turf cut no shorter than 2 inches retards crabgrass growth.
-If seed production is prevented for two years, the supply of viable seeds in the soil will diminish dramatically.
+A sufficiently dense turf cut no shorter than 2 inches slows crabgrass growth.
+If crabbgrass prevent seed production for two years, the supply of viable seeds in the soil will diminish dramatically.

 - Chickweed may act as a winter annual, germinating in late summer, growing for a while and then becoming dormant for the winter.
-In spring it resumes growth and produces seeds.
+In spring, it resumes growth and produces seeds.
 Chickweed may also act as a typical summer annual.
-Sufficiently thick, tall grass and clover may smother it.
+Tall grass and clover may smother it.
 Hand pull as soon as it appears in your lawn and before it goes to seed.

 - Dandelion, a broadleaf perennial, is one of the most common weeds in North America.
 It is difficult to control because of its deep taproot, any part of which may sprout new leaves if left in the ground.
 Tall, sufficiently thick turf discourages dandelions.
 When pulling, use a tool to dig out the root.
 For a typical lawn, do not let dandelions go to seed.
 Note, however, that dandelions can bring diversity to a lawn, providing pollen and nectar for bees, and greens for the kitchen.

 Avoid fertilizing lawns in spring, as spring fertilization promotes shoot growth at the expense of roots and promotes weed seed germination.
-In fact, a green lawn may be achieved without adding fertilizers or lime (and certainly without toxic synthetic pesticides); the plant composition adjusts to nutrient availability.
-If properly mowed, such a lawn looks acceptable to most from a distance.
-Lawns exist that are decades old and have never been fertilized and don’t seem to suffer from chlorosis (yellowing) if the root depth, soil structure (and lack of compaction) and soil moisture are within acceptable ranges.
+In fact, a green lawn may be achieved without adding fertilizers or lime (and certainly without toxic synthetic pesticides.)

 Mow as infrequently as possible (but often enough to remove only one-third of the growth) and with the blade set as high as possible.

-Note that new lawns should be watered whenever they become dry, until they are well established.
+Note that you should water new lawns whenever they become dry, and until they are well established.

 If you think your lawn needs more nitrogen, do not apply it now; midsummer applications of N promote crabgrass.